RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 ### Cooldown Periods

 Both the cluster and the database have cooldown periods.
-After node failure, the cluster cooldown period prevents another slave migration due to another node failure for any databases in the cluster until the cooldown period ends  (Default: 1 hour).
+After node failure, the cluster cooldown period prevents another slave migration due to another node failure for any database in the cluster until the cooldown period ends (Default: 1 hour).

 After a database is migrated with slave HA, it cannot go through another slave migration due to another node failure until the cooldown period for the database ends (Default: 24 hours).

 To configure this grace period from rladmin, run:

 - For the cluster:

     ```src
 rladmin tune cluster slave_ha_cooldown_period <time_in_seconds>
     ```

 - For all databases in the cluster:

     ```src
 rladmin tune cluster slave_ha_bdb_cooldown_period <time_in_seconds>
     ```

 ### Alerts